 For some time now, our Jewish Federation has been working with community rabbis, as well as synagogue administrators and leaders.
 We provide educational sessions to improve skill sets like event planning and fundraising, and seminars to explore common interests like dues models and synagogue innovations.
-(You can sign up for the next one here, with the amazing Dr. Erica Brown, who will be teaching us Succession Planning through the lens of synagogue life.)
 We’ve also provided our 82 synagogues with security consultations and collaborated with many of them on services and events.

 But we hadn’t really talked to the cantors… until last week.